Posiplusive/pdanet-linux/README.md

 - iproute2

 ## Usage
 Put this script and the tun2socks binary in ~/pdanet.
+Run the script from your home directory.
 I'll improve the script when I have time.
 For now just do that.
 You must run this script as root since iptables and tun2socks needs those root permissions to setup the routing in your system.

 ## How it works